andavies/andavies.github.io/_posts/2016-11-13-scopes-and-closures.md

 ## The 'var' keyword

-The Javascript keywords 'var' is used, as in the above example, to declare a variable.
+The Javascript keyword 'var' is used, as in the above example, to declare a variable.
 However, Javascript - unlike other languages - allows you to assign a value to a variable that you have never declared. **Variables that are assigned without the keyword 'var' are added to the global scope**.
 For example:

 {% gist andavies/835e5422521d3d2dbf8257203f69fe8b %}